formlio/forml/docs/tutorials/titanic/pipeline.rst

 ML solution in form of the ForML project :ref:`pipeline component <project-pipeline>`.

-For cleaner structuring, we change the ``pipeline`` component from a flat module to a hierarchical package and add a skeleton for our ``titanic.pipeline.preprocessing`` module together with its unit tests under :file:`tests/pipeline/test_preprocessing.py` that we are going to implement later.
+For cleaner structuring, we change the ``pipeline`` component from a flat module to a hierarchical package (which is :ref:`semantically identical <project-principal>`) and add a skeleton for our ``titanic.pipeline.preprocessing`` module together with its unit tests under :file:`tests/pipeline/test_preprocessing.py` that we are going to implement later.
 The project structure now looks as follows:

 .. code-block:: console